Management policy questions

 Mitsubishi Corporation has classified business units (BU) as the smallest unit for organizational control and earnings management and uses Mitsubishi Corporation Value Added (MCVA), a proprietary performance indicator, to measure and manage whether consolidated net income is covering the cost of capital associated with a given level of risk in each BU.
-This portfolio management approach was brought in from fiscal 2002.
-It enables the company to quickly identify businesses that could impair shareholder value and promotes the ongoing allocation of business resources to growth businesses in a selected and concentrated manner.
-This approach has clearly delivered results for the company.
+This portfolio management approach was established in fiscal year 2002.
+It enables the company to quickly identify businesses that could impair shareholder value, and promotes the ongoing allocation of business resources to growth businessesby means of selection and concentration.
+This approach has delivered clear results for the company.

-Following requests from Mitsubishi Motors Corporation (MMC), we injected equity totaling 140.0 billion yen in MMC from June 2004 through January 2006 by subscribing to ordinary and preferred MMC shares.
-We have written down 28.3 billion yen (16.7 billion yen (after tax)) of our MMC preferred shares (66.7 billion yen) in the fiscal year ended March 31, 2010.
-Our risk exposure to MMC proper was approximately 120.0 billion yen as of the December 31, 2012.
+Following requests from Mitsubishi Motors Corporation (MMC), Mitsubishi Corporation injected equity totaling 140.0 billion yen in MMC from June 2004 through January 2006 by subscribing to ordinary and preferred MMC shares.
+The company has written down 28.3 billion yen (16.7 billion yen (after tax)) of our MMC preferred shares (66.7 billion yen) in the fiscal year ended March 31, 2010.
+Its risk exposure to MMC proper was approximately 160.0 billion yen as of March 31, 2015.

-We cooperate with MMC developing business at sales companies mainly outside of Japan and across the related value chain.
-Our risk exposure in connection with these dealings, such as investments in businesses, finance, trade receivables and other related business was approximately 250.0 billion yen as of the nine months ended December 2012.
+Mitsubishi Corporation cooperates with MMC developing business at sales companies mainly outside of Japan and across the related value chain.
+Its risk exposure in connection with these dealings, such as investments in businesses, finance, trade receivables and other related business was approximately 190.0 billion yen as of the Year Ended March 2015.

-Our total MMC-related risk exposure, including both the aforementioned risk exposure to MMC proper and our risk exposure to related business, was thus around 370.0 billion yen as of December 31, 2012.
-For the six months ended September 2012, MMC posted operating transactions of 860.0 billion yen, operating income of 30.8 billion yen and a net profit of 30.1 billion yen.
+The company's total MMC-related risk exposure, including both the aforementioned risk exposure to MMC proper and its risk exposure to related business, was thus around 350.0 billion yen as of March 31, 2015.
+For Fiscal year ended March 2015, MMC posted operating transactions of 2,180.7 billion yen, operating income of 135.9 billion yen and a net profit of 118.2 billion yen.

-Please click here to learn more about our Compliance Framework.
+Please learn more about the company's Compliance Framework here.